 L. Faith Hewitt MA, UKCP

 We all experience the emotional highs and lows of life therefore psychological support can be beneficial to absolutely everyone, and particularly during times of uncertainty, fear, stress.

-- A feeling of overwhelm, of stress - a lot going on with you right now
+- A feeling of overwhelm, of stress - a lot going on with you, and for you, right now

 - You may be experiencing a major life change, or having flashbacks or intrusive thoughts from historical trauma

 - You may have experienced a recent loss, or struggling with complex and complicated grief, with little sense of closure

 - You may be struggling with depression or have noticed increased anxiety, paranoia, threat or fear

 - You may recognise that something has happened in your past, that you have not quite gotten over and may want to explore this with someone ‘neutral’